Our internal medicine department offers a wide range of services to help guide you with the management of cases requiring further investigation.

 POST-TREATMENT PROCEDURES (AT HOME)

-At the time of release, the veterinarian will meet with the owner and explain the post-treatment procedures:
+At the time of release, the technician or the veterinarian will meet with the owner and explain the post-treatment procedures:

 For the next 2 Weeks:

 Limit close contact (holding close to your own neck, sleeping next to) with your cat to a maximum of 30 minutes per day per person.
 Keep your cat indoors.
 Scoop urine and fecal clumps from the litter box twice daily.
-Use a flushable litter and flush all clumps down the toilet.
-Avoid splashing and flush 3 times.
+Keep the litter box in a normal two-ply garbage bag, quarantined outdoors for 14 days..
 Always wear latex gloves when handling your cat’s waste products, bodily fluids and when cleaning the litter box.
 Place gloves and any objects that have been in contact with your cat’s urine or feces in a double lined garbage bag in a remote area of the house away from children and other animals.
 Keep your cat in a carrier during any transport to avoid contamination of your vehicule by yours cat’s urine or feces.
 Keep minors and pregnant women from coming into contact with your cat or its waste products.

 FOLLOW UP with referring veterinarian